 - Companies with good ESG scores are more competitive

 A recent survey revealed that 64% of Americans are willing to spend extra money on sustainably-minded companies.
-That means a good ESG score alone makes you more attractive to a wide majority of US consumers.
-Employees, regulators, and lenders also take careful note of ESG metrics, and companies that take action to promote diversity and take ethical stands on socioeconomic issues put themselves in a strong position to win favor.
+That means a good ESG score makes you more attractive to most US consumers.
+Employees, regulators, and lenders also take careful note of ESG metrics, and companies that promote diversity and take ethical stands on socioeconomic issues put themselves in a strong position to win favor.

 - ESG leads to investment and lending